-This is a great diet if you want to lose weight because as we mentioned before in this article 2000 calorie diet may help you to lose weight, and it all depends on the age, activity, body weight, etc. You just calculate how many calories you should intake daily, depending you want to maintain or to lose weight.
+This is a great diet if you want to lose weight because as we mentioned before in this article 2000 calorie diet may help you to lose weight, and it all depends on age, activity, body weight, etc. You just calculate how many calories you should intake daily, depending you want to maintain or lose weight.

 If you need personalized nutrition advice to manage a health condition or to lose weight speak to your doctor or seek advice from a registered dietitian.